Are you interested in nutrition tips for reducing symptoms of ADHD?

 Want to know which nutrients may be helpful with ADHD?

 This information is for educational purposes only.
-As with any medical advice, always check with your doctor or health care professional for personal recommendations and follow age-appropriate recommendations.
+As with any medical advice, always check with your doctor or health care professional for personal and age-appropriate recommendations.

 What is ADHD?

 - Short attention span? a challenging time listening, completing tasks, losing items.